Class ConstraintProto.Builder

 public boolean hasLinear()The linear constraint enforces a linear inequality among the variables, such as 0 <= x + 2y <= 10.

-.operations_research.sat.LinearConstraintProto linear = 12;
+.operations_research.sat.LinearConstraintProto linear = 12;- Specified by:

 - Whether the linear field is set.